wasserman-group/pyCADMium/paper/paper.md

 # Functionality

 Consider a PS grid with foci located at $(-a/2/0)$ and $(a/2,0)$, where $a$ represents the separation distance of a diatomic of interest.
 Place one (A, ∅) or two atoms (A, B) on each of these foci and specify its charge, number of electrons, and number of atomic and/or molecular orbitals.
-Continue by specifying the symmetry for orbitals to calculate.
+Continue by specifying the symmetry of orbitals to calculate.
 This implies that the user chooses where to allocate each of the avaliable electrons.

 Once the fragments and/or molecule is defined. ``pyCADMium`` can perform: